Siren (2016 film)

-Siren (stylized as SiREN) is a 2016 American horror film written by Ben Collins and Luke Piotrowski, and directed by Gregg Bishop.
-It is the first spin-off film in the V/H/S franchise and feature-length adaptation of "Amateur Night", David Bruckner's segment from the 2012 anthology horror film V/H/S. The film focuses on Jonah (Chase Williamson) and his groomsmen the day before his wedding, as they embark on a wild night of partying and debauchery.
+Siren (stylized as SiREN) is a 2016 American supernatural horror film directed by Gregg Bishop and written by Ben Collins and Luke Piotrowski.
+It is the first spin-off film in the V/H/S franchise and feature-length adaptation of "Amateur Night", David Bruckner's segment from the 2012 film V/H/S. The film focuses on Jonah (Chase Williamson) and his groomsmen the day before his wedding, as they embark on a wild night of partying and debauchery.
 The party, however, becomes a savage fight for survival when they unwittingly unleash a fabled predator upon the festivities.

-It was released on December 2, 2016 in theatres, on DVD on December 6, 2016 and on Netflix January 1, 2020 and was met with a mostly positive critical reception.
+Siren received a limited theatrical release on December 2, 2016, and received generally positive reviews from critics reception.